hhue13/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

             ```

     2. Add certificate to the truststore on your operating system.

+!!!imortant
+This method does not work if using the dxclient image to run dxclient

 !!!important
     In local or development environments, you may want to disable this security feature to allow connections to services with self-signed or invalid certificates.
 By setting `NODE_TLS_REJECT_UNAUTHORIZED` to `0`, you can bypass certificate validation.
 This can be useful for testing, but it should never be used in production environments because it can expose your application to potential security risks.